-The Biosense Webster Carto 3 MEM (Multi-Electrode Mapping) version was launched in the United States in August 2012.
+August 14, 2012 — Biosense Webster Inc. launched the new Carto 3 MEM (Multi-Electrode Mapping) Version in the United States.
 It is the latest advancement on the Carto 3 system platform.

 For more information: www.biosensewebster.com